-Should you want more information on a particular issue, denier or organization, and cannot find it here, please feel free to contact us at brendan [at] desmogblog [dot] com.
+Should you want more information on a particular issue, denier or organization, and cannot find it here, please feel free to contact us at editor [at] desmogblog [dot] com.

 As always, we’re happy to receive tips from our readers.
 Please submit those to editor [at] desmogblog [dot] com.
-Spin is everywhere, and it’s clouding climate science and confusing the public.
-Help us in our mission for sound reporting on climate science.
-After all, you can’t spin Mother Nature.
+Spin is everywhere, and it’s clouding climate science and confusing the public on the critical issue of our time.
+Help us in our mission for sound reporting on climate science and energy issues.

 The Scientific Consensus